 1. Put your communication efforts on overdrive

 Regular and informative communication is the lifeblood of a workforce.
 For remote or hybrid teams, a bit of overcommunication works even better.
 Schedule regular calls with project teams to evaluate progress on their goals.
 Do the same with the full team.

-Make extra effort to keep remote employees in the loop on company and departmental news.
+Make the extra effort to keep remote employees in the loop on company and departmental news.
 As a leader, you should give your take on any priorities that may be shifting.
-When done, step out of the way and entertain questions and comments.
+When done, step out of the way but remain available for questions and comments.

-Consider conducting video calls rather than just audio ones, as seeing colleagues builds camaraderie.
+Consider conducting video calls regularly, as seeing colleagues builds camaraderie.
 Be creative.
 What about online celebrations, such as a virtual birthday or work anniversary party?
 Plus, services such as Slack and Google Hangouts can help your employees keep in touch with each other individually and in smaller groups throughout the day.

 2. Show empathy